 - Food Journaling

-And most importantly, through listening to you, the one consuming the foods on a regular basis.
-By combining the above various methods of testing, they’re able to help you uncover what food are helping your body get out of an inflammatory state, and into a state of healing and nourishment.
+And most importantly, we listen to you, the one consuming the foods regularly.
+By combining these various testing methods, our naturopathic doctors can help you uncover what foods help your body get out of an inflammatory state and into a state of healing and nourishment.

 Food Intolerance Testing

-Although testing seems to be the most accurate way to get detailed information about your body, food intolerance testing should only be used as a means to support or complement other hypothesis.
-Through our IgG Food Sensitivity panel, our doctors will test up to 100+ of the most common foods to see what foods elicit a reaction in your body.
-This is done through blood work, and will give you a better indication of what foods you need to avoid (for the time being).
+Although testing seems to be the most accurate way to get detailed information about your body, food intolerance testing should only be used to support or complement other hypotheses.
+Our naturopathic doctors will test up to 100+ of the most common foods through our IgG Food Sensitivity panel to see what foods elicit a reaction in your body.
+This is done through blood work, and it will give you a better indication of what foods you need to avoid (for the time being).

-Stool Testing can be a helpful model for uncovering how your body’s processing the nutrients you’re consuming.
-With 75% of your stools comprised of water, the rest is a mixture of dead bacteria, proteins and fibers.
-These can be an indicators of how well you’re digesting food particles, how hydrated you are, and how your internal GI environment is functioning.
+Stool Testing can be a helpful model for uncovering how your body processes the nutrients you’re consuming.
+With 75% of your stools composed of water, the rest is a mixture of dead bacteria, proteins, and fibers.
+These can be indicators of how well you’re digesting food particles, how hydrated you are, and how your internal GI environment is functioning.

-Even though this is usually everyone’s least favorite (hello, brunch without waffles and happy hour without beer), it’s some of the most trustworthy due to the phased approach our doctors take.
-By removing potentially problematic foods in a phased and calculated manner, our doctors can walk you through an elimination diet that will ultimately, help you figure out how you’re feeling after you consume a particular food, and can discuss the “whys’ with you thereafter.
-Don’t worry – the elimination diet is only short-lived, and isn’t meant to “restrict” past the test period.
+Even though this diet is usually everyone’s least favorite (hello, brunch without waffles and happy hour without beer), it’s one of the most trustworthy diets due to our naturopathic doctors’ phased approach.
+By removing potentially problematic foods in a phased and calculated manner, we can walk you through an elimination diet that will ultimately help you figure out how you feel after you consume a particular food, and we can discuss the “whys’ with you afterward.
+Don’t worry – the elimination diet is only for a short time, and it isn’t meant to “restrict” your eating past the testing period.
 You may be surprised at how amazing you feel once you eliminate certain foods (that you’re probably eating every day).
 Our doctors will take you through a gut-healing program to help heal your gut, with the intention of reintroducing foods later on down the road.

-Being in tune with your body, and having the ability to listen and learn is highly underrated.
-Although doctors are extensively trained to help you, they’re not living in your body every day of your life.
+Being in tune with your body and having the ability to listen and learn is highly underrated.
+Although doctors are extensively trained to help you, they’re not living in your body every day.
 No one is feeling the signs of you overeating eggs, except you.
-No one is feeling the sluggish feeling you get after eating a mid-day sandwich, except you.
+No one is feeling sluggish after eating a mid-day sandwich, except you.
 No one is feeling the side effects of your nightly glass of wine, except you.
-Food journaling can be an immensely helpful tool in figuring out how you’re feeling at different times of the time, in the context of everyday life.
+Food journaling can be an immensely helpful tool in figuring out how you’re feeling at different times of the day, in the context of everyday life.
 This approach takes into account many lifestyle factors that you might never have paid attention to.
 Bringing awareness to our everyday actions is sometimes the key to healing.
-According to this article, forming new habits can take up to two months, depending on the individual person, which means that the things we’re eating, drinking, doing and believing affect us on a repeated basis.
+According to this article, forming new habits can take up to two months, depending on the individual person, which means that the things we’re eating, drinking, doing, and believing affect us on a repeated basis.

-So, what’s next.
+So, what’s next?
 Well, take inventory of how you’re feeling.
-Are you feeling tired, fatigued, sluggish, constipated, digestively unwell, bloated, water-logged, uncomfortably full, irritable, anxious, depressed and/or intuitively “off?”
-If so, it may be time for you to see a professional that can help you find a way of eating that works for you, that makes you feel alive, and that contributes to your goals.
+Are you feeling tired, fatigued, sluggish, constipated, digestively unwell, bloated, water-logged, uncomfortably full, irritable, anxious, depressed, and/or intuitively “off?”
+If so, it may be time for you to see a professional who can help you find a way of eating that works for you, which makes you feel alive, and contributes to your goals.

-At Living Wellness Medical Center, our doctors offer FREE, 10-minute new patient consultations for those with questions, complaints or concerns that they’re hoping to address.
-Call our office to setup a free consultation today at 1-480-588-6856.
+At Living Wellness Medical Center, our doctors offer FREE, brief meet and greets for those with questions, complaints or concerns that they’re hoping to address.
+Call our office to set up one today at 1-480-588-6856.

 Eating is how we supply our bodies with the energy and nutrients needed to carry out our everyday responsibilities.
 Think of your body as a “vehicle.”
-When we feed our car bad “fuel,” or fuel that doesn’t work for us (ie. putting diesel in a regular car), our “vehicles” won’t operate how they’re supposed to.
+When we feed our car bad “fuel” or fuel that doesn’t work for us (i.e., putting diesel in a regular car), our “vehicles” won’t operate as they’re supposed to.

-Getting to the root of the problem is a key principle in Naturopathic medicine, and something that we strongly believe is key to healing.
-In a world full of options to support all different styles of eating, the hardest part isn’t finding foods to replace your beloved morning bowl of granola, weekly pizza outing or mid-day sugary coffee drink, it’s finding nutrient-dense foods to replace your old favorites, that work with your body not against it.
+Getting to the root of the problem is a key principle in naturopathic medicine, and it is something that we strongly believe is key to healing.
+In a world full of options to support all different styles of eating, the hardest part isn’t finding foods to replace your beloved morning bowl of granola, weekly pizza outing, or mid-day sugary coffee drink; it’s finding nutrient-dense foods to replace your old favorites, but that work with your body and not against it.